 The same Moz study found that 50.4% of respondents only look at the first page of a Google search.
 In other words, if unwanted content appears on the first page of a Google search for your company’s name, it’ll significantly impact your corporate reputation.
 This could potentially deprive your business of more than half of its customers.

 This means that your business should strive to improve it’s corporate reputation online.
 This will ensure that you insulate your brand’s image from the negative shockwaves of a reputational crisis.
 Here are a few key tips you can use to improve your corporate reputation:

-- Monitor your reputation: The sooner you are alerted to a reputational shock, the sooner you can limit its effect on your corporate reputation.
+The sooner you are alerted to a reputational shock, the sooner you can limit its effect on your corporate reputation.
 We would suggest you set up Google alerts for your company’s name.
-This will bring any issues concerning your venture to your attention, so you can ensure they do not damage the value of your brand.
+This will bring any issues concerning your venture to your attention.
+You can then ensure they do not damage the value of your brand.
 This will help you improve corporate reputation as quick as possible.

-- Publicise your company: If your business has corporate responsibility initiatives, publicise them as much as possible via your firm’s website, social media channels and through PR.
+- If your business has corporate responsibility initiatives, publicise them as much as possible via your firm’s website, social media channels and through PR.
 This will show customers you care, so they will trust that you are a reputable company.

-- Encourage positive feedback: As the Moz research quoted above proved, potential consumers trust reviews.
-If you encourage existing customers to leave positive feedback and publicise these reviews through your company’s website and social media channels, you will show that you are a business that can be trusted to deliver outstanding service.
+As the Moz research quoted above proved, potential consumers trust reviews.
+Encourage existing customers to leave positive feedback and publicise these reviews through your company’s website and social media channels.
+You will show that you are a business that can be trusted to deliver outstanding service.

 Your staff can be your biggest brand ambassadors.
 What they say about your company provides consumers with insight into how you operate.
 We would strongly advise you to put employee well-being at the heart of your business model.
 This will allow you to develop the positive staff sentiment required to safeguard your corporate reputation.
 So, happy staff can significantly help improve corporate reputation.